iulica/doc-workflow/README.md

-# docman
+# doc-tasks
-A Python Document Management Framework for generating and sending (pdf) documents to customers
+A Python Document Management Framework for generating and sending (pdf, docx, etc) documents to customers